One quadrillion ants litter the UK. Yes, that’s more than 10,000,000,000,000,000! Meaning, there are more than one million ants per person!

 This subfamily of ants has very reduced stings and enlarged venom reservoirs which produce formic acid.
 Many feed on nectar, while others are general scavengers, foraging on the ground or in vegetation.
 The Formicinae ants build particularly large nests, with hundreds and thousands of workers burrowing away.
 The workers are especially active and extremely fast moving – many defend their nests vigorously and attack intruders with their large mandibles and formic acid sprays.

-The Myrmicinae subfamily of ants is commonly found in your backyard, and once they have made their home they aren’t going far.
+The Myrmicinae subfamily of ants is commonly found in your back garden, and once they have made their home they aren’t going far.
 These ants retain a functional sting and their nests are permanent, often found in rotting wood, soil, in trees or under stones.
 The colonies are generally small, although some species have giant nests with thousands of workers.
-These ants can be easily found in your garden.

 Ponerine is a subfamily of ants with about 1,600 species, including Dinoponera Gigantean – one of the world’s largest species of ants.
 This species of ant is most easily identified from other subfamilies by a constricted abdomen and they are a rare example of stinging ants.